 |Department||Bioinformatics Graduate Program|

 Dr. Sebastiani has also cultivated a strong and growing reputation as a biostatistician in the fields of gerontology, biology and epidemiology of human aging and longevity.
 She is the primary statistician of the BU site of the Long Life Family Study, and of the New England Centenarian Study directed by Dr. Thomas Perls.
 Dr. Sebastiani used an original Bayesian approach to verify the “compression of morbidity hypothesis” that had long been debated in the field of gerontology, developed a method for scoring sibships for familial longevity that can be used to enroll the most informative families in observational studies of human longevity, and introduced a novel Bayesian approach to model the genetic and phenotypic basis of exceptional human longevity.
 The analysis provides evidence that extreme human longevity is not due to absence of disease variants but to rare combinations of large numbers of common protective variants.
-Her current work focuses on the discovery of genetic modifiers of sickle cell anemia phenotypes using genetic data and IPS cell based models, and the biology of aging using a system-based approach.
+Her current work focuses on the generation of molecular profiles to predict patterns of aging, and the biology of aging using a system-based approach.

 Click the "See All" links for more information and interactive visualizations!

 BU People who are also in this person's primary department.